github-community-projects/graphql-client/guides/collocated-call-sites.md

 end
 ```

-Instead, declare and explicitly include the dependencies for helper methods that many receive GraphQL data objects.
+Instead, declare and explicitly include the dependencies for helper methods that may receive GraphQL data objects.
 This decouples the `page_title` from changes to the ERB `Human` fragment.

 ``` erb
 <%graphql